crankd/underscorify/README.md

 # Underscorify

-A command-line utility that replaces non-alphanumeric characters with underscores while preserving file extensions.
+A command-line utility for Mac and Linux that replaces non-alphanumeric characters in file names with underscores.
 Perfect for cleaning up filenames and making them Mac/Linux filesystem-friendly.

 ## Features